pra-navi/tp/docs/team/m1oojv.md

 ### Project: CoordiMate

-CoordiMate is an intuitive desktop application designed specifically for School of Computing (SoC) Computing Club event planners.
+CoordiMate is a **desktop application** designed specifically for **SoC Computing Club event planners** to help **manage their contacts and tasks** for their events, so that they can focus on the event itself.

-It streamlines the complexities of contact and task management with its user-friendly interface, ensuring seamless navigation and increased productivity for efficient event planning.

 Given below are my contributions to the project.